Chalarangelo/30-seconds-of-code/snippets/from_iso_date.md

 Converts a date from its ISO-8601 represenation.

-- Use `datetime.datetime.fromisoformat()` to convert the given ISO-8601 date to a `datetime` object.
+- Use `datetime.datetime.fromisoformat()` to convert the given ISO-8601 date to a `datetime.datetime` object.

 ```py
 from datetime import datetime